oroinc/documentation/user_guide/channel_guide.rst

        etc.)

    * - **SOAP WSDL URL***
      - Mandatory field.
-An http URL string to the WSDL of the SOAP-based service
+An http URL string to the WSDL of the SOAP-based service.

-   * - **SOAP WSDL URL***
+   * - **SOAP API Key***

        **SOAP API User***

      - Mandatory fields.
-SOAP API credentials
+SOAP API credentials.

    * - **WS-I Compliance**
      - Optional flag.
-Defines whether the configuration meets the requirements of Web Services Interoperability Organization guidelines
+Defines whether the configuration meets the requirements of Web Services Interoperability Organization guidelines.

    * - **Sync start date**
      - Mandatory field The date to start the synchronization with; data uploaded into the Magento account since the date, will be added to OroCRM and can be processed therein.

+.. hint::  Please address you Magento administrator for the information on SOAP settings details.

-At this point you can click |BCheckCon| button, to check if the settings you have defined above are correct.
+At this point you can click :kbd:`Check Connection` button, to check if the settings you have defined above are correct.
 Once the connection details have been verified, the next fields will be filled with default settings.

 .. list-table:: **System Channel Entities (continued)**